vickywane/documentation/financial-contributors/organizations/gift-cards.md

 See our dedicated [Gift Cards](https://opencollective.com/gift-cards) page for an introduction to gift cards.

+## FAQ

+### What happens if the gift cards are not used?

+You are only charged when the gift cards are used.
+If you give away a $50 gift card to 10 of your employees and only 8 used it, you will only be charged $400.

+### Do I get an invoice?

+Yes, you will receive a proper consolidated monthly invoice from the [Open Source Collective 501c6.](https://opencollective.com/opensource)

+### Is there an expiry date?

+By default gift cards expire after one year, but you can define your own expiry date.
+If they are not used by the expiry date, they become inactive and you will not be charged.

+### I received a gift card—do I need to spend it all in one go?

+No. You can use your gift card to give any amount to one or multiple collectives, as long as you have enough balance on the card.

+### Who will show up as a backer?
+My company or my employee?

+Both!
+The person to whom you gave the gift card is the one picking the collectives they want to support.
+But their donation will show that they used a gift card from your company, and your company will show up as a sponsor of the collective.
+See for example [Triplebyte](https://opencollective.com/triplebyte) showing up as a sponsor of [Electron](https://opencollective.com/electron).

 ## Create gift cards

 To create Gift Cards for your [Organization](https://github.com/opencollective/documentation/tree/7991781321e21c71705dddaf37775eeb78dbe972/financial-contributors/organizations/organizations.md), go to **Edit Organization** and then **Gift Cards**.
 From there you'll also be able to see your pending and redeemed gift cards.